In a previous post I did some research about my uncle who died in WWII. I didn't see the comments until today.

 Shall I rupture me?

-Shall I be back, or upon the burning logs?
+Shall I be back, or upon the

 Leaving our souls holding hands.